Curfew Must Not Ring Tonight: Synopsis

 The story involves Bessie, a young woman whose lover, Basil Underwood, has been arrested, thrown in prison by the Puritans and sentenced to die that night when the curfew bell rings.
 Knowing that Oliver Cromwell will be late in arriving, the young woman begs the old sexton to prevent the ringing of the curfew bell.
 When he refuses, she climbs to the top of the bell tower and heroically risks her life by manually stopping the bell from ringing.
 Cromwell hears of her deed and is so moved that he issues a pardon for Underwood.

 Inspiration and publication

 The material upon which Rose Hartwick Thorpe based her poem is Lydia Sigourney's article "Love and Loyalty", which appeared posthumously in Peterson's Magazine in September 1865.
 It is likely to have been based on the earlier work "Blanche Heriot.
 A legend of old Chertsey Church", which was published by Albert Richard Smith in The Wassail-Bowl, Vol. II., in 1843.
 In Smith's account, the young woman, Blanche Heriot, has a lover known as Neville Audley, and the action takes place in 1471 during the Wars of the Roses in England.

 Thorpe wrote her poem in 1867, following the American Civil War, while living in Litchfield, Michigan.
 She traded the manuscript to a Detroit newspaper in exchange for a subscription.
+The original newspaper printing has never been found, but the poem was widely printed before the first version in book form in 1882.